supalarry/lem_in/README.md

 lem_in
 ├── includes [header file for project]
 ├── libft [my library with various functions]
-└── srcs [sources of the project]
+└── srcs [source files of the project]
-    ├── input [sources for creating hashtable from input] ├── output [sources for printing steps that ants take] ├── solver [sources for path finding and saving combination of paths] Makefile [compiles the project] author [my and my teammate's usernames]
+    ├── input [source files for creating hashtable from input] ├── output [source files for printing steps that ants take] ├── solver [source files for path finding and saving combination of paths] Makefile [compiles the project] author [my username]
 ```

 ## Getting Started